Techtonica/curriculum/data-visualization/data-visualization.md

 Data visualization's benefits are numerous.
 It can provide new insights by simplifying complex data, revealing new patterns, and generally making data easier and more interesting for the everyday user.
 Charts and graphs are powerfully enriching analytic tools for business.

 Just as there are many different ways to visualize a single set of data, there are also a number of great open-source libraries to leverage.
-D3.js is covered more extensively in the slides and presentation; a few other ones to explore are: chart.js, processing.js, pygal (python), and ember-charts (built with Ember.js and d3.js).
+D3.js is covered more extensively in the slides and presentation; a few other ones to explore are chart.js, processing.js, pygal (python), and ember-charts (built with Ember.js and d3.js).
 For JavaScript libraries choices, [D3](https://d3js.org) is the most known and popular choice due to its power and flexibility; and we will use it to create data visualization (charts, graphs) in the guided activity and independent practice here.

 Companies like [Fidelity](https://www.fidelity.com/) and [Strava](https://www.strava.com/features) use charts and graphs to monitor financial, medical, and geographical data for the user.
 The products of [Datadog](https://www.datadoghq.com/product/), [Carto](https://carto.com/), and [Plot.ly](https://plot.ly/) revolve around data visualizations for site dashboards.